 the vCPU utilization of an ECS instance after you connect to the instance:

-- Windows instance: View the CPU utilization in the Task Manager.
-You can sort the tasks by CPU utilization to find the process that is consuming the CPU of the specified ECS instance.
+- Windows instance: View the vCPU utilization in Task Manager.
+You can sort the tasks by vCPU utilization to find the process that is consuming the vCPUs of the specified ECS instance.

-- Linux instance: Run the top command to view the CPU utilization.
-To locate the process that is consuming the CPU of the specified ECS instance, press Shift+P to sort the tasks by CPU utilization.
+- Linux instance: Run the top command to view the vCPU utilization.
+To find the process that is consuming the vCPUs of the specified ECS instance, press Shift+P to sort the tasks by vCPU utilization.

-- Network traffic: The bandwidth usage for the inbound and outbound traffic of the ECS instance in kbps.
-ECS provides data connection monitoring, while CloudMonitor can monitor Internet and internal network traffic.
-If the outbound traffic reaches 1,024 kbps and the outbound bandwidth limit is 1 Mbps, the outbound bandwidth for the specified ECS instance is fully utilized.
+- Network traffic: the bandwidth usage for the inbound and outbound traffic of the ECS instance in Kbit/s.
+ECS monitors Internet traffic, whereas Cloud Monitor monitors both Internet traffic and internal network traffic.
+If the outbound Internet traffic reaches 1,024 Kbit/s and the outbound public bandwidth is 1 Mbit/s, the outbound public bandwidth for the specified ECS instance is fully utilized.